Ulster, Leinster, Munster, Connacht locked and loaded, plus transfer news.

 Replacements: Tom Stewart, Andrew Warwick, James French, Harry Sheridan, Reuben Crothers, Nathan Doak, Stewart Moore, Dave Ewers.

+Ulster are well on top now in every phase and McCann gets over from close range.
+6-24 – and as I say that they let Scarlets in for a soft try.
+13-24.
+Ulster haven’t been competing well for high balls but Stockdale claims one and almost creates a try but earns a penalty for a tackle in the air.
+A few phases later and he gets the bonus point try out wide.
+Cooney makes no mistake 13-31.

+Determined to give a sucker an even break, Stockdale and a few others fall off tackles to gift the Scarlets an easy try.
+What is it about Ulster that they cannot concentrate for 80 minutes?
+20-31.
+Ulster’s line-out has held out well, as has their scrum, despite the early loss of Scott Wilson.
+This has been a generally poor quality match with Ulster not having to play particularly well to get a bonus point win.
+Tougher tests await, but it was mission accomplished here.

-Munster vs. Connacht: 5.15pm RTE, Premier Sports
+Preview: Munster vs. Connacht: 5.15pm RTE, Premier Sports

 Munster are still in with a shout of topping the regular season table and thereby gaining home advantage all the way to the final, so they will not be lacking motivation for this match.
 Missing only Mike Haley and long term injury absentees Dave Kilcoyne and Jean Kleyn, they have picked a particularly strong bench.
 For next season Munster have recruited Billy Burns from Ulster and Diarmuid Killgallen from Connacht but will be losing Joey Carbury and RG Snyman to Bordeaux and Leinster, respectively.
 Lock Edwin Edogbo, out-half Tony Butler, scrum-half Ethan Coughlan (all 21) and 22-year-old prop Mark Donnelly have been promoted from the academy to the senior squad.